stockphrase/no-silo/content/_index.md

 --->

-- *This site is under heavy construction in preparation for fall 2020.
+- *This site is under heavy construction in preparation for the 2020-21 academic year.
 Mistakes, broken links and the like should be expected until that time*.

 <script src="/css/flip.min.js"></script>